 4. Consume less, waste less, enjoy life more

 Focusing on life’s simple pleasures — spending time in nature, being with loved ones, making a difference to others — provides more purpose, belonging and happiness than buying and consuming.
-Plus, when we consume less, we produce fewer emissions and are gentler on the earth.
+Plus, when we consume less, we produce fewer emissions.
 Sharing, making, fixing, upcycling, repurposing and composting are all good places to start.

 Fire up your commitment to the people and places you love by acting every day on the understanding that we are one with nature.